micropolimi/MAPPI/docs/hardware.md

-# Build your own APPI platform
+# Build your own MAPPI platform

-This section presents a step-by-step guide to facilitate the replication of the APPI setup, using the components listed at the following [link].
+This section presents a step-by-step guide to facilitate the replication of the MAPPI setup, using the components listed at the following [link].

 ## Horizontal arm